 Which is to say, the current traffickers at the camp are your “owners.”
 Yanks said there was the threat that even after you boarded the boat, the traffickers were known to sell you to a new owner for 300-500 dinars.
 At that point, should it occur, a migrant returns to a new cycle of slavery and, financially, starts from scratch to secure liberty from Libya: the Mediterranean crossing.

 Yanks crossed the Mediterranean Sea on a Friday at midnight in a rubber dinghy with 141 people, including 21 women, five of whom where pregnant.
 There was one baby.
 He was out to sea for 12 hours.

 I asked him to describe the sea.
 “You don’t see nothing.
 You don’t see no light.”

-He was rescued by the Guardia Costiera and brought to Lampedusa, arriving at 6:00am sometime during the Easter weekend, April 2017.
+He was rescued by the Guardia Costiera and brought to Lampedusa, arriving at 6:00am on 16 April 2017, Easter Sunday.